 1923 On April 7 he returns to the U.S. and hires researcher and linguist Norbert Pearlroth.
 He was the featured researcher for 52 years.

-Ripley’s Believe It or Not! started as a newspaper panel series and evolved into a radio show, and television show which feature odd facts from around the world.
+Ripley’s Believe It or Not!
+Started as a newspaper panel series and evolved into a radio show, and television show which features odd facts from around the world.

 The radio show didn’t start until 1930.

 After a trip to Asia in 1932, Ripley opened his first museum, the Odditorium, in Chicago.